ROCm/omniperf/docs/conceptual/pipeline-metrics.rst

    * - Total Wavefronts

      - The total number of wavefronts launched as part of the kernel dispatch.
-       On AMD Instinct CDNA accelerators and GCN GPUs, the wavefront size is always 64 work-items.
+       On AMD Instinct™ CDNA™ accelerators and GCN™ GPUs, the wavefront size is always 64 work-items.
 Thus, the total number of wavefronts should be equivalent to the ceiling of grid size divided by 64.